Claude Code Task Decomposition: Break Complex Automations into Atomic Skills

 By composing these pre-validated skills, you can assemble complex automations like building with trusted components.
 Need a weekly social media report?
 Chain together fetch_from_instagram_api, fetch_from_twitter_api, merge_datasets, generate_bar_chart, and post_to_slack_channel.

 This composable approach is especially powerful for solopreneurs who need to automate every aspect of their business without a dedicated engineering team.
+For chaining these skills into end-to-end workflows, see our guide on Claude Code skill chaining for multi-stage workflows.
+And if you're scaling to multi-agent setups, learn how to orchestrate complex projects with Claude Code multi-agent mode.

 Case Study: Automating Customer Onboarding